Lake Suguta

-Lake Suguta is a former lake in Africa.
+Lake Suguta is a former lake in East Africa.
 It formed in the Suguta Valley, which is part of the East African Rift, south of Lake Turkana during the Holocene African humid period.

 The lake existed a number of times during history, most recently during the early and middle Holocene when a stronger monsoon caused increased precipitation in the basin of the lake.
 The lake then reached a top elevation of 577 m above sea level, when it overflowed into the Kerio River and then into Lake Turkana.
 The lake possibly ultimately drained into the Nile.

 Between 8,000 and 5,000 years ago the lake progressively dried up; today only the small Lake Logipi occupies the area.

 Geography and geology

 Lake Suguta lies in the Kenya Rift, which is part of the East African Rift.
 Starting with the Miocene, plate tectonics resulted in the pulling apart of the crust and the formation of the rift valley along with volcanoes; these include The Barrier volcano which starting from 1.3 million years ago and definitively from 0.2-0.1 million years ago separates Lake Suguta from Lake Turkana farther north.
 Volcanic activity in the region occurred as recently as 200 years ago.

 The Suguta valley today is about 20 km wide and 80 km long, dropping down northwards to a lowermost elevation of 275 m above sea level.
 It is relatively remote.